Hackathon: Coding for a Better CommunityShare this pageShare on FacebookShare on TwitterShare on Linkedin

 What if I can’t code?

 That is not a problem.
-We will get you started.
+Register for the novice track and we will get you started.
 Throughout the entire event, there will be professional mentors to help you code.
-We will use the Scratch programming platform from MIT that has been designed for youth programmers.
-If you are familiar with MIT APP Inventor, you may also use this visual programming environment as well.
 Every team needs more than programming expertise to excel.
 Teams must design applications around an issue or topic relevant to our communities (e.g., Poverty or Mental Health) as well as present their applications during the showcase at the end of the event.

 How much does it cost to participate?